hammerheim-game/hammerheim-rules/3-warbands.md

 brashness, arrogance, boastfulness, and self-importance instilled universally upon any Chaos worshipper who recieves a visible gift of their patron god each Mark taken in this way will add an upkeep cost of 5 gold per game.
-If the leader has any other mark then Undivided all heroes must have the same mark.
+If the leader has any other mark then Undivided all models must have the same mark.

 Medical Knowledge: If you have a warrior in your warband with